SIGN UP TO OUR NEWS!

 Road Cycling Holidays in Sardinia

-• Conquer Passo di Genna Silana and the Orientale Sarda Road – showcased by the Giro in 2017.
+• Conquer Passo di Genna Silana and the Orientale Sarda Road – showcased by the Giro in 2017

-• Excellent support from two customised support vans and two experienced, proactive guides focused on making your holiday the best it can be.
+• Excellent support from two customised support vans and our two experienced, proactive guides focused on making your holiday the best it can be.

 Days on the bike